Daviedavie100/Investigating_dataset_project/README.md

 ### Comparing Playing Style with Performance Metrics
 ![alt text](image-5.png)

-Radar charts helps to identify the offensive, defensive, or balanced styles of each cluster.
+Radar charts help to identify the offensive, defensive, or balanced styles of each cluster.
 From the performance metrics, offensive and balanced styles are the most effective playing styles

 ### League-Level Style Analysis
 This is to assess the dominant strategies in different leagues.

 ![alt text](image-8.png)

-- Italy Serie A, Scotland Premeir League and England Premier League have higher buildUpPlaySpeed, indicating a faster playing style.
+- Italy Serie A, Scotland Premier League, and England Premier League have higher buildUpPlaySpeed, indicating a faster playing style.
 - Italy Serie A focuses more on chanceCreationPassing and chanceCreationShooting.

 ### Tracking trends of the Player Attributes throughout the seasons